SamsonYuBaiJian/SamsonYuBaiJian.github.io/main.md

 ---

 # About Me
 Hi!
 I am a PhD student at NUS Medicine with [Prof. Dianbo Liu](https://www.cogai4sci.com/) working on applied AI/ML research for biomedicine.

-Before this, I earned a Master of Computing (AI Specialization) from NUS and a Bachelor of Engineering (Information Systems Technology and Design) with Honors (Distinction) from SUTD.
+Before this, I earned a Master of Computing (AI Specialization) from NUS and a Bachelor of Engineering (ISTD) with Honors (Distinction) from SUTD.

 I am always open for collaboration / chatting, drop me an email at samson.yu \[at\] u.nus.edu if you are interested!